FlowIt: Global Matching via Hierarchical Transformers and Optimal Transport for Optical Flow: Conclusion

 \section{Conclusion}

-We presented \net{}, a global matching network for optical flow that leverages optimal transport for robust initialization and confidence-aware refinement to propagate reliable motion cues into ambiguous regions.
-Rather than relying solely on local iterative updates, the model uses its own reliability estimates to selectively correct low-confidence predictions.
-This proves beneficial under occlusions and with transparent or reflective surfaces.
+We presented \net{}, a global matching network for optical flow that leverages optimal transport for robust initialization and iterative refinement to propagate reliable motion cues into ambiguous regions.
 Results across Sintel, KITTI, Spring, and LayeredFlow validate fine-tuned and zero-shot performance, while multiple model variants offer flexibility across computational budgets.

 Future work will focus on improving FlowIt capabilities to efficiently process high-resolution images, as well as extending it to process multiple consecutive frames and thus perform multi-frame optical flow estimation.